 Skip to main content

-Documentation & User Guides | FotoWare
+Documentation & User Guides | Fotoware

-Setting up SSO with Azure AD
+Setting up SSO with Microsoft Entra ID

 Set the correct Redirect URI

 Go to ApplicationAuthentication > Redirect URIs and add a new Redirect URI.
-It should match the FotoWare server's public hostname followed by /fotoweb/auth/signin-oidc, for example https://hostname.fotoware.cloud/fotoweb/auth/signin-oidc
+It should match the Fotoware server's public hostname followed by /fotoweb/auth/signin-oidc, for example, https://hostname.fotoware.cloud/fotoweb/auth/signin-oidc

 3. Azure AD - Set Redirect URI.png